 I even had a problem where I couldn’t add the timer itself to my sales page, so I contacted them and they went ahead and added it for me.
 That was pretty nice of them.

-Deadline Funnel Pricing (It Pays for Itself)
+Deadline Funnel Pricing (It Easily Pays For Itself)

 Deadline Funnel currently has three price points:

 Let's do some quick math.
 If your site gets 10,000 visitors per month and converts at 1%, that means you are getting 100 buyers of your product or service per month.
 If you can implement a countdown timer that increases your conversion rate 30%, that means you're getting an additional 30 buyers of your product or service per month.